 - Update easily: Change link text and URLs whenever you want, keeping them up-to-date for sales and special offers.
 You don't need to make new ads or edit them to include sitelinks.

 - Use conversion tracking for landing pages: Set up conversion tracking for the landing pages people visit when they click the sitelinks below the ad.
-You should optimize your landing pages for a "light" conversion events (such as a website visit or an "add to cart").
+You should optimize your landing pages for "light" conversion events (such as a website visit or an "add to cart").

 - Edit your sitelink extensions without losing data: Edit your sitelink extensions without resetting their performance statistics.